rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 For example, it is possible to configure a Managed DNS (Early Access) zone with an A record that points to the IP address of your Rackspace Dedicated server.
 Managed DNS (Early Access) can also be configured using any valid IPv4 or IPv6 address inside or outside of the Rackspace network.

-**NOTE:**  The Managed DNS (Early Access) service will be subject to unscheduled downtime for maintenance, upgrades, and testing during this initial phase and therefore should not be used for any production applications, zones (domains), or subdomains.
+**Note:** The Managed DNS (Early Access) service will be subject to unscheduled downtime for maintenance, upgrades, and testing during this initial phase and therefore should not be used for any production applications, zones (domains), or subdomains.

 #### Does Managed DNS (Early Access) work with Rackspace Cloud Sites?